Best Hiking Boots: Our Top 10 Picks & Reviews

 What We Like

-• New Vibram TC5+ outsole provides superior grip.
+• Upgraded Vibram outsole offers superior grip.

-• Made with recycled materials.
+• Made with more recycled materials.

 What We Didn’t Like